 TX is powered by an electric motor that drives the rear wheels, the range-extender supports the electric motor to remove any range-anxiety.
 There is no mechanical connection between the range-extender & the wheels, it is there to maintain the charge in the battery pack if & when required.

-Like all European vehicle manufacturers, we are obliged to use the NEDC (New European Drive Cycle) test to determine our published range, fuel economy, and emissions figures.
+Like all European vehicle manufacturers, we are obliged to use the WLTP (Worldwide Harmonised Light Vehicle Test Procedure) test to determine our published range, fuel economy, and emissions figures.
 As this testing is intended to provide repeatable and consistent figures for comparison, it is usually carried out on a dynamometer.
 But, as most real-word vehicle owners know, such figures can be hard to achieve in daily driving.
-That’s why even though our officially published figures are stated as an 80.6-mile range, we have chosen a more likely figure of 64 miles when calculating and presenting fuel costs.
+The officially published WLTP Pure EV range is 62 miles and we have used this figure when calculating and presenting fuel costs.

 This is because the range forecast is based on the temperature of the battery and a warmer battery operates more efficiently.
 When charging on-street the battery is warmer, because the vehicle has been in use.
 When charging at home, set the pre-conditioning to help everything warm up before you hit the road to maximise your range.
 We will release a TX guide to pre-conditioning soon.